 Directed by Rémi Cans (FRN), 2 min.

-In the 60’s, The commercial whale hunting caused the whale population to fall by an estimated 90% from what it used to be in the XIX century.
-The discovery of Roger Payne and his team made the first recording ever of a humpback whale singing, which they turned into an immensely popular album, Songs of the Humpback Whale.
+In the 60’s, commercial whale hunting caused the whale population to fall by an estimated 90% from what it had been in the 19th century.
+The environmentalist Roger Payne and his team made the first recording ever of a humpback whale singing, which they turned into an immensely popular album, Songs of the Humpback Whale.
 These songs revealed that whales are intelligent animals and contributed to the creation of a global movement which led, years later, to a moratorium on industrial whaling, and increased our understanding of the vital role that whales play in maintaining the health of the ocean.

 Directed by Natasha Deganello Giraudie (USA), 5 min